Atrix256/FalcorPathTracer/readme.md

 * mitsuba xml file format: https://mynameismjp.wordpress.com/2015/04/04/mitsuba-quick-start-guide/

 ## TODOs

+* after post, maybe get rid of the multiply by lens area, and comment in the code that there's an implicit auto-exposure so that adjusting aperture size doesn't affect brightness.

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!